pythonlearner1025/PaddleHelix/apps/protein_folding/helixfold3/README.md

 ## Copyright

-HelixFold3's code and model parameters are available under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/),  license for non-commercial use by individuals or non-commercial organizations only.
-Please check the details in [LICENSE](./LICENSE) before using HelixFold3.
+HelixFold3's code and model parameters are available under the [LICENSE](./LICENSE) for non-commercial use by individuals or non-commercial organizations only.
+Please check the usage restrictions before using HelixFold3.

 ## Reference